 - the conditions necessary for safe use.

 The plant should only be used according to the manufacturer's instructions.
-Chapter 3.4 of the Code of Practice: Abrasive blasting provides advice for using particular common types of blasting plant and equipment.
+Chapter 3.4 of the Abrasive blasting - Code of Practice provides advice for using particular common types of blasting plant and equipment.

 Regular inspection and maintenance by a competent person in accordance to the manufacturer's instructions should be undertaken.
 In addition, plant and equipment should be checked daily by the operator for wear and damage.
 A log book with inspection reports, and details of repairs and servicing, should be kept.

-Further guidance on plant is available in the Code of Practice - Managing risks of plant in the workplace.
+Further guidance on plant is available in the Managing risks of plant in the workplace - Code of Practice.

 Recycling of blast material